+Blount Island Exposures

-Blount Island Exposures.
-Summertime on Blount Island in Jacksonville, Florida was, and continues to be, one of the most severe locations in North America for the conditions that cause acid etch.
-As a result, this location is the site for numerous annual field tests to assess the performance of automotive coatings for acid etching resistance.
-Varying numbers of hoods, panels and fascia are placed in Jacksonville each year by Automotive OEMs and their suppliers.
-These hoods, panels and fascia vary in size and shape, but are mostly black to create the worst case scenario for etch testing.
-The Items are exposed in a variety of ways, but are typically tested between 0 and 5 degrees horizontal.
+Summertime on Blount Island in Jacksonville, Fla., is, and continues to be, one of the most severe locations in North America for the conditions that cause acid etch.
+As a result, this location is the site for numerous annual field tests to assess the performance of automotive coatings for acid etch resistance.
+Varying numbers of hoods, panels and fascia are placed in Jacksonville each year by automotive OEMs and their suppliers.
+The hoods, panels and fascia vary in size and shape, but are mostly black to create the worst-case scenario for etch testing.
+The items are exposed in a variety of ways, but typically tested between 0 and 5 degrees horizontal.
 The typical testing period is approximately 14 weeks, from June to September of each year.
-The test specimens are rated for etch damage at varying times throughout the 14 week period using a visual method of evaluation, with standard panels used as a guide.
-While the Blount Island exposures have the benefit of real-world testing, there are significant limitations to the current procedure in terms of product development.
+The test specimens are rated for etch damage at varying times throughout the 14-week period using a visual method of evaluation with standard panels used as a guide.
+While the Blount Island exposures have the benefit of realworld testing, there are significant limitations to the current procedure in terms of product development.
 In addition to the inconvenience of a single location and narrow time frame for testing, the results of this annual test vary like the weather.

+Accelerated Acid Etch

-Accelerated Acid Etch.
-Many attempts have been made to develop laboratory techniques that predict etch resistance of automotive clearcoats.
-There are a number of methods currently used in the industry, such as the Gradient Bar Test or the Acid Spot Test.
-None of these tests have included all of the field components that contribute to the etching of automotive clearcoats (humidity, UV light, specimen orientation and acidic solution).
+Many attempts have been made at developing laboratory techniques to predict etch resistance of automotive clearcoats.
+There are a number of methods currently used in the industry, like the Gradient Bar Test, the Acid Spot Test, etc. None of these tests have included all of the field components that contribute to the etching of automotive clearcoats - humidity, UV light, specimen orientation, acidic solution.

-Development of Current Procedure
+Development of Current Test

-BASF recognized the need for a realistic laboratory accelerated acid etch test procedure, and began to quantify the critical elements.
-Many of the critical test parameters could be reproduced in existing xenon arc test chambers
+BASF recognized the need for a realistic laboratory-accelerated acid etch test procedure and began to quantify the critical elements.
+Many of the critical test parameters could be reproduced in existing xenon arc test chambers.

 Since the 1950s, xenon arc testers have been used to test the weatherability of coatings.
 These devices have attained significant popularity because they utilize a light source which, when properly filtered, provides an excellent simulation of the full spectrum of sunlight.
-Traditionally, these devices have a xenon light placed in the center of the chamber, with the test specimens mounted vertically on a framework.
-The framework revolves around the light source, like a carousel.
-This mechanism is often called a "rotating drum" style tester, and is available in many models, and from several manufacturers.
-An example is shown in Figure 1.
-Unfortunately, the vertical specimen mounting system means that any liquid sprayed onto the specimen tends to rapidly run off.
+Traditionally, these devices have a xenon light placed in the center of the chamber and the test specimens mounted